-European Smaller Companies Trust half-year: NAV up 7.7%, scale to £839.6m and a 5% of NAV dividend policy
+European Smaller Companies Trust reports NAV growth to £839.6m post-merger and introduces a 5% of NAV dividend target, scaling up for growth and income.

 There’s also a meaningful change to income.
 ESCT has introduced a new dividend policy targeting at least 5% of prior year-end NAV, paid via quarterly interims.
 The first was 2.81p per share declared on 20 January 2026 for payment at the end of February, with at least 2.81p anticipated in May and August 2026.
 Dividends will be paid from both revenue and capital reserves.